 The class is on Tues and Thurs from 4:25-5:40 pm in221 Old Mill.
 The goal of the course is to enhance understanding of basic principles of economics as applied to space exploration.
-The course runs from 27 August 2013 to 3 December.
 There is a week-long break for Thanksgiving.Prerequisites: None, except high school physics and economics helpful.Exams: There will be a final and a midterm.
-Exams will consist of a mixture of problems, short answers and essay questions and will cover material from lectures and the readings.Gradesare determined based on the midterm (20%) the final exam (30%),paper(30%), homework (15%) and class participation (5%).Software:All homework problems will be done in Excel and submitted electronically.
+Exams will consist of a mixture of problems, short answers and essay questions and will cover material from lectures and the readings.Gradesare determined based on the midterm exam (20%), final exam (30%),paper(30%), homework (20%).Software:All homework problems will be done in Excel and submitted electronically.
 Some competence in Excel is assumed.
 (If you are unfamiliar with Excel, there are numerous tutorials available on the web.)Mathematics: Algebra and some basic calculus will be used in the course.
 The course syllabus is updated throughout the semester.
 Dates are approximate.

 The course addresses the following key question divided into 5 major parts.

 We have a choice: Does it make sense to spend billions on space exploration when the resources could be better spent on Earth?
 What are the trade-offs between social and scientific goals?
 Should we instead invest in infrastructure, education and poverty programs?
 Can basic economic theory shed any light on these questions?

 Are launch cost simply too high to make space colonies a viable alternative?
 Is it a practical option to become a spacefaring society?
 Or, is the gravity well of Earth simply too strong and deep to make space travel possible?
 Also, space travel subjects humans to risks they do not usually encounter on Earth.
 Are these risks worth it?
 As both the Challenger and Columbia disasters have shown, the human costs of space travel can be extraordinary.

 Are the limits to growth on Earth so severe that mankind has no alternative but to colonize space?
 Will we run out of petroleum resources for example and be forced to travel to Titan (a moon of Saturn) which has seas of hydrocarbons in order to survive?
 Will we be better off living in space colonies?

 The US space agency was born in 1958 in the crossfire of debates over public and private roles in space and the Cold War with the USSR.
 This was the golden age of industrial policy.
 NASA has evolved since and may now become largely irrelevant.
 Should the US have an industrial policy that supports space exploration?
 Should international cooperation be pursued?
 What then is the role of the private sector?
 How can can entrepreneurs make money in space?

 There are serious plans in the making for this endeavor but it will be costly.
 Will the US space agency support it or is the sacrifice in terms of cheaper robotic missions not worth the cost?

 All assignments are done in Excel.
 On the Excel spreadsheets, fill in yellow areas only.
 Multiple choice is A,B,C,D. Some questions ask for numbers and others for specific words or phrases.
 Look for a comment (indicated by a red triangle in the corner of the cell) to indicate the kind of response required.
 No comment means a numerical answer.
 Your homework and exams are keyed to your student number.
-Return your homework or exam to me by e-mail with the file name as your student number.
+Submit your assignments to blackboard file name as your student number, e.g. for the first homework (h1) 950-48-3656_h1.xls.
 Do not change the position of any of your answers by inserting or deleting rows, columns or cells.
 If you do, you will not get credit for your answereven if the answer is correct.
 There are NO MAKEUP EXAMS.
 Exam solutions are posted immediately after the exam so that answers will be available.
 This is the reason no make-up exams are given.
 Exams are 40 multiple choice questions and 3 short-answer questions.
 The lowest homework will be dropped to account for any illness or other reason a homework could not be handed in.SAS studentscannot take exams in the proctoring center since solutions will be available immediately after the exam.
 Access students should contactProf.
 Gibsonto insure that the exam is begun early enough to be completed by the end of the exam period.
 Exams turned in after this time will not be accepted under any circumstances.

 The class schedule